“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 I was astonished—and maybe for the first time in life, genuinely repulsed—by not only the public’s willingness to comply with extreme pandemic restrictions, but eagerness to comply and shame others into complying.
 Stories of nosy self-deputized assholes shouting at people for jogging, cycling, and going to the park during lockdowns.
 An account of a neighbor peeking over the fence and telling a woman, “That’s the second time you’ve been out in your yard today.”
 A news report of a man spitting on hikers who dared to walk the trails without wearing their masks.
 Or my personal favorite: this finger-wagging article written by a weak, lispy, clown university administrator panicking that college students might be enjoying Thanksgiving at the same table as their families instead of eating “responsibly” in separate rooms (as you peruse this guy’s prissy op-ed, rend your clothes and cover yourself with ashes over the fact we’re no longer a nation that enjoys John Wayne).

-But all these examples of excess and paranoia on the part of individual losers pale in comparison to what governments got away with during this time.
+But all these examples of paranoia on the part of individual losers pale in comparison to what governments got away with during this time.
 Australia using facial recognition software to “bust” people defying lockdowns, and sending people to detention camps if they were infected (and the New York Times justifying it).
 Scotland denying IVF treatments to women who refused to be vaccinated.
 New Jersey using drones to disperse outside gatherings.
-If the excessive pandemic restrictions achieved one good thing, it was that they proved to me that the idea that Enlightenment secularism was somehow the “guarantor of rights” was a joke I had taken far too seriously far too long.
+If the excessive pandemic restrictions achieved one good thing, it was that they demonstrated to me that the idea that Enlightenment secularism was somehow the “guarantor of rights” was a joke I had taken far too seriously far too long.

-Thus began a reconsideration of everything I once cherished about political secularism, the supremacy of science over other forms of knowledge, the West, and the Enlightenment project.
+Thus began a reconsideration of everything I once cherished about political secularism, the supremacy of science over other forms of knowledge, and the entire Enlightenment project.
 It became immediately (and uncomfortably) apparent to me that without a transcendent order to appeal to for what was just and unjust, our liberties could easily be discarded (not just by world leaders but by ourselves) in order to embrace a technocratic elitist dystopia comprised of “experts” and serfs.
 But worse, a dystopia not restricted to any one place; a dystopia truly inescapable because it would cover the whole world.

 A seasoned believer will quickly note that God emerging from the embers of my charred heathen imagination was—at least initially—rooted less in curiosity and enchantment, and more in despair.
 That my Damascus moment came about as a frightened response to liberal scientism’s authoritarian streak; to mention nothing of my simultaneous growing hatred of the public spaces of Western countries, immersed as they were in distraction, fear, uniformity, and vulgar advertising, while empty sloganeering masqueraded as “wisdom” on signs, stickers, and clothing.